reputage/bluepea/docs/reference/api.md

 }
 ```

-## *Thing* Registration Read
+## *Thing* Read Query

+The *Thing* Registration read request (GET) retrieves a data resource corresponding to a given *Thing* as indicated by provided the value of URL query parameters in the request URL.
+The two query parameters supported are *did* and *hid*.

+In order to retrieve a *Thing* registration data resource the client application needs the DID for that thing resource.
+The DID is a field in the orginal resource created for the *Thing*.
+The DID is also supplied in the *Location* header of the response to a successful *Thing* creation request.
+The Location header value is just a URL that includes the *did* as a query parameter.

+For *Things* that have an HID the system creates an index table entry that allows lookup of the associated Thing's DID by its HID.
+The query is just a GET request with a query parameter *hid* whose value is the Thing's HID.

-The *Thing* Registration read request (GET) retrieves a data resource corresponding to a given *Thing* as indicated by the *did* query parameter in the request.
-A Thing resource is controlled or owned by an Agent data resource.
-Consequently the signer field references the controlling Agent's data resource.
+It is important to remember that a Thing resource is controlled or owned by an Agent data resource.
+Consequently the *Thing's* *signer* field references the controlling Agent's data resource.
 In other words a Thing data resourse is not self-signing.
-In order to retrieve a Thing registration data resource the client application needs the DID for that resource.
-This is supplied in the *Location* header of the response to a successful Thing Registration creation request.
 The signature of the data resource is supplied in the Signature header of the response.
-The client application can verify that the data resource has not been tampered with by verifing the signature against the response body which contains the data resource which is a JSON serialization of the registration data.
+The client application can verify that the data resource has not been tampered with by verifing the signature against the response body which contains the data resource which is a JSON serialization of the thing resource data.

 The bluepea python library has a helper function,